 First, it is painting with too broad a brush to assert that “proponents of the deductive argument don’t proceed to offer a substantive defense…” Really?
 What about all the work of great thinkers such as Jerry Walls, David Baggett, William Lane Craig, Adam Lloyd Johnson, and many more?
 What about my previous essays?
 While it may or may not be true that many proponents of moral arguments of this stripe do not engage in this task, it does not follow that no one does.

 Second, there is no relation between the antecedent and consequent in the first premise regarding the limbs of cats and the color of the sky.
-So, although this is an example of a sound argument, it is clearly not a good argument.
+So, although this is an example of a valid argument, it is clearly not a good argument.
 This may seem counterintuitive, but I agree with the skeptic in that there must be a clear relationship involved for the premise (and the argument) to be compelling.
 If the relationship is not so clear, then additional arguments are needed.

 In my experience, the first premise of the Moral Argument is quite clear and the majority of people immediately see the relation, understand it, and grant it.
 In fact, I personally believe that many begin to affirm atheism because they love their sin.
 In my many years of experience as a youth pastor this typically is sexual sin (I admit this is anecdotal evidence).
 For example, they like living in a manner opposed to the model of marriage Jesus affirmed in the Gospels (one man with one woman becoming one flesh for one lifetime).
 However, they intuitively know that if God does not exist, then the words of Jesus are simply his subjective opinion — who cares what some guy who lived a couple of thousand years ago named “Jesus of Nazareth” thinks!
 Thus, those who would rather live according to their sexual desires (instead of the Law of Christ) choose to affirm atheism so they can sleep at night.
 They understand the fact that if God does not exist, then objective moral values and duties do not exist.
 If this first premise is true, and God does not exist, then no one can condemn the atheist’s sexual lifestyle as objectively wrong.